-&lt;sup>56 Liquidity Release, at 245.
+- Liquidity Release, at 245.
 The SEC stated that the "quality of dealer quotations may vary depending upon, among other things, the extent to which a dealer makes a market in or retains an inventory in the particular security, or in similar securities, such that the dealer maintains an awareness of changes in market factors affecting the value of the security.
 'Indications of interest' and 'accommodation quotes,' may not necessarily reflect the current market values of the securities and thus are not 'market quotations' or 'market values' for the purposes of rule 17a-7."
-Liquidity Release, at 248.
+Id. at 248.
 The SEC further noted that "evaluated prices provided by pricing services are not, by themselves, readily available market quotations."
-Liquidity Release, at 248 n.801.

-&lt;sup>57 Liquidity Release, at 246.
+Id. at 248 n.801. - Liquidity Release, at 246.
 In the SEC's view, reasonably designed policies and procedures would likely specifically address how a fund would determine that such less liquid securities are appropriately used when meeting the requirements of Rule 17a-7.
 The specific review of a less liquid asset would likely vary depending on the characteristics of the market or markets in which the asset transacts, the characteristics of the asset itself, and the nature of the funds potentially involved in the cross trade.
-Liquidity Release, at 247.
+Id. at 247. - Liquidity Release, at 249.